cxxr/better-java/README.md

-*Note*: I'm working on version 2 of this guide and I need your help!
-Please use [this form to give me feedback](https://goo.gl/forms/yoWihX9ZjPI9x24o1) on what you think should go in the next version.
-Thanks!

 # Better Java

 Java is one of the most popular programming languages around, but no one seems to enjoy using it.
-Well, Java is actually an alright programming language, and since Java 8 came out recently, I decided to compile a list of libraries, practices, and tools to make using Java better.
+Well, Java is actually an alright programming language, and since Java 10 came out recently, I decided to compile a list of libraries, practices, and tools to make using Java better.
 "Better" is subjective, so I would recommend taking the parts that speak to you and use them, rather than trying to use all of them at once.
 Feel free to submit pull requests